opensoldat/polyworks/README.md

 MIT

 ### Note:
-Soldat PolyWorks v1.4.0.17 with source code was originally released by Anna Zajaczkowski as:
+PolyWorks v1.4.0.17 with source code was originally released by Anna Zajaczkowski as:
 ["Feel free to do whatever you want with it."](https://web.archive.org/web/20191012125637/https://forums.soldat.pl/index.php?topic=174.msg214342)
-It was subsequently relicensed under the MIT License by [the PolyWorks contributors](https://web.archive.org/web/20191012125244/https://github.com/Soldat/polyworks/issues/8).
+It was subsequently relicensed under the MIT License by [the PolyWorks contributors](https://web.archive.org/web/20220710122849/https://github.com/opensoldat/polyworks/issues/8).